Athersys Earnings - Anticipation Builds For A Partnership

 Updates for Q3:

-In spite of all of the developments over the past quarter including: the development of a manufacturing partnership with Nikon Cell, initiation of Phase III trial for Ischemic stroke in Japan, RMAT designation and regulatory progress in the US/EU and a slew of articles in a "Bear Parade", Athersys has focused on continuing to develop their technology and prepare for and exciting few months moving into the new year.
+In spite of all of the developments over the past quarter including: the development of a manufacturing partnership with Nikon Cell, initiation of Phase III trial for Ischemic stroke in Japan, RMAT designation and regulatory progress in the US/EU and a slew of articles in a "Bear Parade", Athersys has focused on continuing to develop their technology and prepare for an exciting few months moving into the new year.
 The recent quarter provided some updates of interest for investors which may further propel ATHX over the next few months.
 The big disappointment, however, was the lack of further information with regard to a partnership development for stroke.
 Gil commented that discussions were ongoing, and he focused more time in his initial quarterly press release focused on these partnerships (as we will detail later).

 Phase III Ischemic Stroke Update:

-Healios provided an update a day earlier than Athersys at their own earnings report, which had some interesting details tucked away for Athersys shareholders (all images in this section are from the Healios earnings release).
+Healios provided an update a day earlier than Athersys in their own quarterly earnings report, which had some interesting details tucked away for Athersys shareholders (all images in this section are from the Healios earnings release).
 First was the time line that Healios expects for their trial and potential approval of Multistem for Ischemic stroke.
 As has been commented on previously the Phase III trial has resumed following issues with the placebo's production.
-In looking at the below timeline, the most important factors are that the clinical trial is flexible - we're optimistic that this will be a rapid enrollment due to the rate of stroke patients in Japan who are within the basic guidelines as stroke patients under 36 hours post stroke (60,000).
+In looking at the below timeline, the most important factors are that the clinical trial is flexible - we're optimistic that this will be a rapid enrollment due to the number of annual stroke patients in Japan who are within the basic guidelines as stroke patients under 36 hours post stroke (60,000).
 With this timeframe above we see that the overall time frame from the completion of the clinical trial to approval (following submission) may be as short as 6 months, vs. the usual 12 months.
 This is exciting, given the data that suggests that there may be significant data within the 90-day window (below) which suggests that we may not need to wait for the 365-day review to see positive results, again, accelerating the potential timeline.
 Although, we do believe that the 365-day data will be a strong support to the data, and potentially assist with data for FDA submission stateside as an unusual potential perk to the RMAT designation, which may allow for inclusion of data outside of US. clinical data.

 As we continue moving into the Healios report we see two interesting points for ATHX shareholders - a potential source of income in the reimbursement for the cost of clinical products as well as a milestone payment of $30 million.
 This is a nice piece of clarification for ATHX shareholders, understanding a significant potential source of cash in the upcoming months.
 These two sources of income should provide relief to ATHX's balance sheet, and provide additional time for them to acquire additional partnerships.
-These are exciting pieces of clarification, and a change to the lack of revenue which ATHX has experienced over the past quarters.
+These are exciting pieces of clarification, and a change to the lack of significant revenue which ATHX has experienced over the past quarters.

 Outside of the success in Japan, the MASTERS-2 trial is continuing its preparation.
 Although this seems to have been the case for the past 3 quarters, Gil addressed its potential start and causes for delay.
 It seems that Athersys is attempting to close on a partnership/partnerships prior to initiating the MASTERS-2 trial to help make sure that the two (or more) companies are aligned in the trial.
 Furthermore, he alluded to the fact that they are anxious to begin the trial, but would not release a specific timeframe aside from hoping to update us soon.
 Although we continue to be optimistic with regard to the MASTERS-2 trial beginning in 2017, it is beginning to appear more likely that it will begin enrollment in 2018 along with a new partnership.